Chat Management

 Next Steps

-- Checkpoints - Save and restore chat state
+- Checkpoints - Named restore points

 - Branching - Explore multiple conversation paths